-COMCEC (The Standing Committee for Economic and Commercial Cooperation of the Organization of Islamic Cooperation) has been continuing its efforts towards enhancing economic and commercial cooperation among the 57 OIC Member Countries since 1984.
-The main objective of the COMCEC is to address the economic challenges of the Islamic Ummah and to contribute to their development efforts.
-In this regard, COMCEC serves as a policy dialogue forum for producing and disseminating knowledge, sharing experience, and best practices, developing a common understanding and approximating policies among the Member Countries.
-The COMCEC continues its cooperation endeavors in light of the COMCEC Strategy, which has become operational in 2013.
+The Standing Committee for Economic and Commercial Cooperation of the Organization of Islamic Cooperation (COMCEC) has been continuing its efforts towards enhancing economic and commercial cooperation among the 57 OIC Member Countries since 1984.
+The main objective of the COMCEC is to address the economic challenges of the Islamic Ummah, to contribute to their development efforts and to enhance trade among the Member Countries.
+In this regard, COMCEC serves as a policy dialogue forum for producing and disseminating knowledge, sharing experience and best-practices, developing a common understanding, and approximating policies among the Member Countries.